Ever heard of pecan milk? I’ve been making homemade almond milk and coconut milk for years, but never thought to make pecan milk until recently.

 - Put in a high powered blender and add the 4 cups of hot filtered water and salt.

 - Blend for 3 minutes or until completely creamy.

 - Let sit for about 2 minutes, then pour through a fine strainer.
 I recommend a huck towel or cheesecloth over a wire mesh strainer for this.
 Squeeze the cloth/towel to help get any remaining milk out after the majority has drained.

 - Store milk in a glass jar or pitcher with a lid in the refrigerator for up to 1 week.

 - Use in coffee, on cereal, in recipes or just as a refreshing drink on its own.

 Any sweetener of choice can be used in this recipe.
-I prefer stevia for a sugar-free option, but maple syrup and raw honey work well too (Use about 2 tablespoons of either on of these or to taste).
-You can also add 2 tablespoons cocoa powder for a chocolate variation.
+I prefer stevia for a sugar-free option, but maple syrup and raw honey work well too (use about 2 Tablespoons of either of these or to taste).
+You can also add 2 Tablespoons cocoa powder for a chocolate variation.

 My kids love this pecan milk recipe mixed with some homemade granola and fruit.
 It’s great for days when they wake up early and come scampering into our bedroom asking “Mom!
 I’m hungry…what can I have?”